cybercom-finland/vagrant-deltacloud-provider/README.md

 # Vagrant Deltacloud Cloud Provider

 **WORK IN PROGRESS**
+**This provider supports creating and destroying instances, and Deltacloud specific listing commands.
+Instance and volume management commands are not tested yet.**

+## TODO
+* Test and fix volume management commands.
+* Test and fix instance management commands.
+* Fix the automatic tests.

+## Summary

 This is a [Vagrant](http://www.vagrantup.com) 1.4+ plugin that adds a [Deltacloud](https://deltacloud.apache.org/) provider to Vagrant,